01 of 07

 Make a Chain Ring

 Start by making a ring of chain that will fit your middle finger loosely.
-This is really a matter of comfort and I suggest you try making it a little loose since you can always remove a link or two and make it smaller.
-Also, it’s purely personal preference, but I like the way it looks when the chainring drapes slightly over the hand as opposed to the look of a stiff chain around the finger.
+This is a matter of comfort.
+You can make it a little loose or a little tighter.
+You can always remove a link or two and make it looser.
+Also, it’s purely personal preference.
+Some might like the way it looks when the chainring drapes slightly over the hand as opposed to the look of a stiff chain around the finger while others won't.

 04 of 07

 Make a Bracelet and Start the Chain Connector